 After a preliminary hearing, the next event is the trial date.
 If you have been issued citations and you appeared for the preliminary hearing, then the commissioner supplied the necessary advisement and paperwork and you now have to appear before a Judge to answer the charges.

 A preliminary inquiry is much like an arraignment in a Circuit Court after you’ve been charged with a felony.
 At an arraignment, a Judge or judicial officer will advise you on your right to counsel, the crimes you have been charged with and the maximum penalties for those crimes.

-If you’ve been charged with a crime of traffic citation in Maryland, contact criminal defense attorney Randolph Rice with the Law Offices of G. Randolph Rice, Jr., LLC, at (410) 694-7291 or email him directly for immediate legal help.
+If you’ve been charged with a crime of traffic citation in Maryland, contact Baltimore criminal defense lawyer Randolph Rice with the Law Offices of G. Randolph Rice, Jr., LLC, at (410) 694-7291 or email him directly for immediate legal help.